Coder Social home page Coder Social logo

 Finding, Downloading and Working With Data

-scores can be used with a broad variety of data sources.
-See the Data Sources page and this tutorial for more information on finding, downloading and working with different sources of data.
+All metrics, statistical techniques and data processing tools in scores work with xarray.
+Some metrics work with pandas.
+As such, scores works with any data source for which xarray or pandas can be used.
+See the data sources page and this tutorial for more information on finding, downloading and working with different sources of data.

 scores's People